-As an Academy we are consistently oversubscribed with large numbers of students joining us from beyond our catchment area.
+As an Academy we are consistently oversubscribed with large numbers of pupils joining us from beyond our catchment area.

 We have a staff of almost 200 teachers and support staff with 98 teachers split across a range of faculties and departments.
 Larger faculties include Mathematics, English, Science and Modern Languages while other areas such as the Arts and Humanities are based on smaller departments.

-We are very conscious that many of our students will be joining from smaller primary schools and so we have a very well established transition programme to support students who join our Academy.
-Students meet their tutor every morning and afternoon to "touch base" as well as check planners and undertake a variety of learning activities within our Extra Curriculum Time programme.
+We are very conscious that many of our pupils will be joining from smaller primary schools, and so we have a very well established transition programme to support pupils who join our Academy.
+Pupils meet their tutor every morning and afternoon to "touch base" as well as check planners and undertake a variety of learning activities within our Extra Curriculum Time programme.